Asian shares pull back, chilled by decline on Wall Street

 Asian shares fell Thursday after a retreat on Wall Street as banks and health care companies pulled the S&P 500 and the Dow Jones Industrial Average back from their latest record highs.

-Shares fell in all major regional markets and oil prices also declined.
+Shares fell in most major regional markets and oil prices also declined.

-In Seoul, the Kospi edged 0.1% lower, to 3,024.04, even Samsung Electronics reported its highest quarterly profit in three years thanks to continued robust demand for its computer memory chips.
+In Seoul, the Kospi edged 0.2% higher, to 3,030.56, after Samsung Electronics reported its highest quarterly profit in three years thanks to continued robust demand for its computer memory chips.

 Samsung’s dual strength in parts and finished products has allowed it to flourish during the pandemic as millions of people were forced to work at home.
 However, the company said it was dealing with “longer-than-expected” component shortages that may affect the demand for semiconductors during the current quarter.

-Tokyo's Nikkei 225 index lost 0.9% to 28,825.62.
-The Bank of Japan was expected to keep its monetary policy unchanged at a policy meeting that wraps up Thursday.
+Tokyo's Nikkei 225 index lost 0.8% to 28,867.56 after the Bank of Japan kept its monetary policy unchanged at a meeting that wrapped up Thursday.

+The central bank warned of downward pressure on the world's third largest economy from the pandemic and from “supply-side constraints" like shipping delays and bottlenecks and shortages of computer chips and other manufacturing materials.

+It downgraded its growth forecast for the fiscal year ending in March to 3.4% from the 3.8% estimate it issued in July.
+It forecast that inflation would be 0.0% this year, a sharp decrease from its earlier forecast of 0.9%.

 People are also reading…

-In New York, investors were focusing on a mixed batch of earnings from various well-known companies including Microsoft, General Motors and Coca-Cola.
+Flaring cases of coronavirus in China and Singapore have added to doubts over the economic outlook, given signs that inflationary trends might lead central banks to step up moves to tighten monetary policy.

-The S&P 500 slipped 0.5% to 4,551.68.
+In New York on Wednesday, the S&P 500 slipped 0.5% to 4,551.68.
 More than three fourths of the companies in the benchmark index fell, with financial, health care and industrial stocks accounting for most of the decline.
-Those losses offset gains from communication services stocks and a mix of companies that rely on consumer spending.

 The Dow Jones Industrial Average lost 0.7% to 35,490.69.
 Both it and the S&P 500 had logged record highs the day before.